-5 Benefits of Using a Shaving Brush
+5 Benefits Of Using A Barber Brush For Shaving

 If you’ve spent most of your life squirting shaving foam out of a can and patting it on your face with your hands, a shaving brush might seem like an absurd concept.
 You’ve never used a tool to apply your shaving products before.
 Why start now?

 The first part might stem from a misconception.
 It is really easy to apply the stuff from the can to your face with your hands.
 The trouble is that it isn’t really shaving cream.
 The stuff in the can is shaving foam, and it doesn’t do a very good job of protecting your skin.
 It’s foamy bubbles with propane and butane.
 It won’t moisturize your skin or help to prevent razor burn as well as actual shaving cream.

 Real shaving cream comes in a tub or a tube.
 That stuff is a little harder to apply with your hands.
 You need to get it out of the container and onto your face in the most efficient way possible.
 Since hot lather works better than cold shaving cream, you’ll need a way to get it from the hot lather machine to your face.
 Your hands probably won’t cut it.

 A shaving brush serves many important shaving needs.
 It will improve the quality of your shave, the application of your shaving cream, and cut down the mess in your bathroom.

 So, here’s five benefits of a shaving brush that will hopefully sway you to start using one.

 #1: It blends the ingredients of your shaving cream better.

 Real shaving cream often contains natural oils and butters that work together to moisturize your skin.
 With time, these ingredients can separate a little bit.
 That’s completely normal.
 It’s simply the nature of the product.
 You might feel the need to mix your tub of shaving cream or massage the tube before you use it.